cc-archive/cchost/cchost_lib/TAGS-README.txt

             query results like 'html' and 'page' will not work.

+            Programmable formats such as 'js' and 'json' and structed formats like 'xml' and 'csv' will work.

+            N.B. 'json' format is NOT suggested because FireFox (for one) will not accept enough data in the HEAD to be useful.
+Use the 'js' format and eval() the results instead in your javascript code

             There is however a test template you can use while getting the hang of things: tag_list Don't use the default 'page' format because